giantmonkey/korona-cloud-client/gem/docs/TagsApi.md

   size: 56, # Integer | amount of objects to return per page
   sort: 'sort_example', # String | attribute to sort by (multiple separated by comma; max.
 5)
   revision: 789, # Integer | last revision number, objects with a greater revision than this will be returned
-  include_deleted: true # Boolean | indicates deleted objects should be loaded or not (default: false) }
+  include_deleted: true, # Boolean | indicates deleted objects should be loaded or not (default: false)
+  number: 'number_example' # String | number of the related object }

 begin
-  # lists all tags

   result = api_instance.get_tags(korona_account_id, opts)
   p result
 rescue KoronaCloudClient::ApiError => e